VincentBounce/Windows-Context-Menu-Tools/README.md

 - To use it, right click on selected files → *Get file Hash*.

-💿 To install this tool separately, just run `Get-fileHash.reg` and confirm 3 dialog boxes.
+💿 To install this tool separately, just run `TOOL_Get-fileHash.reg` and confirm 3 dialog boxes.
 To install [bundle it's here](#-install-all-tools).

 ---